May 2005 and Later (EE Bond Rates and Terms)

 - What have interest rates been since May 2005?

-EE Bonds issued after May 2005 earn interest for up to 30 years.
+EE Bonds issued in May 2005 and after earn interest for up to 30 years.
 They earn a fixed rate of interest.
 For the first 20 years, EE bonds earn the same fixed rate that was set when the bond was issued.
 We may change the rate or the way an EE Bond earns interest for the last 10 years of the bond's 30-year life.
 If we make a change, we have to do it before that 10-year period starts.
 (This is different from the type of interest that I Bonds earn.
 Comparing I Bonds to EE Bonds.)

 EE Bonds earn interest from the first day of the month you buy them.